CURRENT AFFILIATIONS / FUNCTIONS

 Public Interest Litigation before European Courts, European Business Law Review 7 (1996), 35-40.

-Nowak, F. Amtenbrink, M. Hertogh and M. Wissink, National Judges as European Union Judges.
-Knowledge, Experience and Attitudes of Lower Court Judges in Germany and the Netherlands, The Hague, Eleven International Publishing 2011
+T. Nowak, F. Amtenbrink, M. Hertogh and M. Wissink, National Judges as European Union Judges.
+Knowledge, Experience and Attitudes of Lower Court Judges in Germany and the Netherlands, The Hague, Eleven International Publishing 2011.

 P.J.
-Kuijper, F. Amtenbrink, D. Curtin, S.C.G. van den Bogaert, A. Macdonald, B. De Witte, Handbook of European Union Law, Kluwer Law International.
-Forthcoming: 2018.
+Kuijper, F. Amtenbrink, D. Curtin, B. De Witte, A. McDonnell, S.C.G. van den Bogaert, The Law of the European Union, Kluwer Law International, 2018.

 D. Kochenov and F. Amtenbrink (eds.), The European Union’s Shaping of the International Legal Order, Cambridge University Press: Cambridge, 2013.